OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Taiwan is enjoying a huge boom in tourism with sightseers flocking to the country’s many sights and attractions throughout the year.
+Taiwan is enjoying a huge boom in tourism with sightseers flocking to the region’s many sights and attractions throughout the year.
 But when is the best time to visit?
 Should you avoid public holidays and festivals?
 And what about the weather?
-Well, the truth is that no matter when you visit this beautiful island nation, you’re guaranteed an exciting trip but, of course, some seasons might suit better than others.
+Well, the truth is that no matter when you visit this beautiful island, you’re guaranteed an exciting trip but, of course, some seasons might suit better than others.

-Spring in Taiwan runs from March to May and temperatures are usually a nice and comfortable 20-25°C. It’s a great time to visit the country and many people come to see the cherry and plum blossoms.
-With temperatures at such comfortable levels, it’s a good time for hiking and visiting the country’s national parks.
+Spring in Taiwan runs from March to May and temperatures are usually a nice and comfortable 20-25°C. It’s a great time to visit and many people come to see the cherry and plum blossoms.
+With temperatures at such comfortable levels, it’s a good time for hiking and visiting the island’s parks.

 There aren’t too many holidays during this season, however, you should try to avoid arriving at the beginning of April.
 The fifth of the month is Tomb Sweeping Day and many people take the opportunity to visit family graves, so public transport and the freeways are incredibly busy.